KOAA-TV: News operation

 Starting in 2001, KOAA used the NewsFirst 5/30 name for its morning and midday newscasts but continued to use the Eyewitness News brand for all other dayparts until February 8, 2002 (the first day of the 2002 Winter Olympics).
 On that date, the station adopted the News First brand for all of its newscasts.

-In 2009, the branding was changed to NewsFirst 5, acknowledging that with K30AA's transition to digital K30JM-D, the station could also identify as virtual channel 5 throughout the market.
+In 2009, the branding was changed to NewsFirst 5, since its translator system (including K30AA, now K30JM-D) could remap to virtual channel 5 throughout the market.
 The name was modified slightly to News 5 in 2011.
 The station operates a News 5 Now channel on its second subchannel which is carried by the cable systems in both Colorado Springs and Pueblo, and includes news updates along with real-time weather forecasts and conditions.
 KOAA used to have newscasts at 4 and 9 p.m. on News 5 Now, but it would later cancel the 4 p.m. newscast and reduced the 9 p.m. newscast to 10 minutes.
 Eventually the 9 p.m. newscast was canceled altogether.
 In the fall of 2020, KOAA would bring back a 4 p.m. newscast but this time on the main KOAA channel and running as hour long lead in to its 5 p.m. half hour newscast, coupled with direct competition from KKTV and KRDO-TV which also run full hour long newscasts in the 4 p.m. hour.
 However by late December 2021, KOAA cut the 4 p.m. news hour to a half hour starting at 4:30 p.m., in order to clear a national news program called Newsfeed produced by KOAA's parent company Scripps that airs a half hour earlier.
 In April 2021, KOAA restored a full hour of local news at 4 p.m.

 On February 18, 2010, KOAA-TV became the third station in the Colorado Springs–Pueblo market to broadcast its newscasts in true high definition and 16:9 widescreen, beginning with its midday newscast.
-Fox affiliate KXRM-TV (channel 21) is now the only remaining station in the market that still broadcasts its local newscasts in 16:9 widescreen standard definition, but not true HD.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 KOAA-TV activated its digital television signal on channel 42 (virtual channel 5.1) on August 1, 2006.
 It has the capability to broadcast in Dolby 5.1 surround sound.
 It began broadcasting "NewsFirst NOW" (originally named "WeatherFirst NOW" at launch in 2004) as a digital subchannel (5.2) after only having it on local cable systems earlier.
 On September 15, 2015, the subchannel became an affiliate of WeatherNation TV, while retaining the "News 5 NOW" name.